Structure analysis¶

 the constructor also takes the model as an argument – it is used to

 calculate the bounding box for the model if there is no unit cell.
+The

-The C++ signature (in gemmi/neighbor.hpp
+The C++ signature (in gemmi/neighbor.hpp) of the constructor is:

 void NeighborSearch::populate(bool include_h=true)